ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Fixes shared memory locking bug and eliminates the need for an AppsProm driver to reserve a shared memory region.
-message: Fixes shared memory locking bug and eliminates the need for an AppsProm driver to reserve a shared memory region.
 ### Antipattern Category

 ### Keyword